 Picking a mail merge tool that’s right for you

-A mail merge tool and Google Docs can work together to get your email marketing material out to your customers.
+To do a mail merge with Google Docs, you only need the right kind of tool and your email marketing material.
 Even better, they do so in a manner that doesn’t cost you a lot of time or money.

-But what about your mail merge tool?
+But what about the tool that will allow you to mail merge with Google Docs, Google Sheets, and Gmail?
 If you’re giving any thought to what you should get, maybe you should give YAMM a try.

 You can even select email newsletter templates created by YAMM if you don’t want to build them directly from Google docs.